N1c-C/EamStcn/README.md

 * Approx 40 hours per phase on an Nvidia A100
 <br/>

-# J&F Accuracy and Segmentation Results
+# 𝒥&ℱ Accuracy and Segmentation Results
 For this project, B1 EfficientNets were used for both encoders due to time constraints and the difficulty in training larger models without sudden divergence.
 A feature expansion block after stage 4 of the query/key encoder was necessary to maximise accuracy.
 This final block widens the final set of features to 512 from 112.

-### J&F score on the DAVIS-17 dataset was 84%
+### 𝒥&ℱ score on the DAVIS-17 dataset was 84%

 <p align="center" width="100%">